Gaudi Barcelona Tickets

 • Opening Hours: Daily from 10:00 - 20:00

-Whilst Gaudi was building Casa Vicens, he was commissioned to build another property, a summer villa called 'El Capricho' by a man called Máximo Díaz de Quijano.
-Quijano happened to be related to Eusebi Güell, who Gaudi went on to become close friends with and completed further projects for including Park Güell and Güell Palace, which we will discuss below.
-El Capricho isn't one of Gaudi's more famous properties but it is open to the public nonetheless.
-The commission turned out to be a pivotal moment for Gaudi as it introduced him to Eusebi Güell, and it turned into a friendship that lasted a lifetime and further commissions.
+Whilst Gaudí was building Casa Vicens, he was commissioned to build another property, a summer villa called 'El Capricho' by a man called Máximo Díaz de Quijano.
+Quijano was related to Eusebi Güell, who Gaudí went on to become close friends with, and completed further projects with, including Park Güell and Güell Palace.

 • Sagrada Familia Address: Carrer de la Marina, 401, 08013, Barcelona

-The Sagrada Familia hasn't been without its issues over time, as you would expect with such a large project.
-It was damaged during the Spanish Civil War (1936-1939) when it suffered an arson attack.
-Works then started again in 1954 and other than during the Covid-19 pandemic in 2020, construction has been constant ever since.
+The Sagrada Familia hasn't been without its issues over time.
+It was damaged during the Spanish Civil War when it suffered an arson attack.
+Works then started again in 1954, and other than during the Covid-19 pandemic in 2020, construction has been constant ever since.

 • Palau Güell Address: 3-5 Carrer Nou de la Rambla, 08001, Barcelona